hougantc-nvda/IsaacLab/docs/source/setup/installation/index.rst

 features of Isaac Lab are not currently supported on the DGX spark.
 The most noteworthy is that the architecture *requires* CUDA ≥ 13, and thus the cu13 build of PyTorch or newer.
 Other notable limitations with respect to Isaac Lab include...

-#. `SkillGen <https://isaac-sim.github.io/IsaacLab/main/source/overview/imitation-learning/skillgen.html>`_ is not supported out of the box.
+#. `SkillGen <https://isaac-sim.github.io/IsaacLab/main/source/overview/imitation-learning/skillgen.html>`_ is not explicitly supported out of the box.
 This
-   is because cuRobo builds native CUDA/C++ extensions that requires specific tooling and library versions which are not validated for use with DGX spark.
+   is because cuRobo builds native CUDA/C++ extensions that requires specific tooling and library versions which may not have been explicitly documented and validated for use with DGX spark.
+Use at your own risk!

 #.
 Extended reality teleoperation tools such as `OpenXR <https://isaac-sim.github.io/IsaacLab/release/2.3.0/source/api/lab/isaaclab.devices.html#openxr>`_ is not supported.
 This is due
    to encoding performance limitations that have not yet been fully investigated.

 #.
-SKRL training with `JAX <https://docs.jax.dev/en/latest/notebooks/thinking_in_jax.html>`_ has not been explicitly validated or tested in Isaac Lab on the DGX Spark.
+SKRL training with `JAX <https://docs.jax.dev/en/latest/notebooks/thinking_in_jax.html>`_ has not been explicitly validated or tested in Isaac Lab on the DGX spark, and so this functionality may be limited or
-   JAX provides pre-built CUDA wheels only for Linux on x86_64, so on aarch64 systems (e.g., DGX Spark) it runs on CPU only by default.
-   GPU support requires building JAX from source, which has not been validated in Isaac Lab.
+   different than expected out of the box.

 #.
 Livestream and Hub Workstation Cache are not supported on the DGX spark.

-#.
-Multi-node training may require direct connections between Spark machines or additional network configurations.

-#. :ref:`Running Cosmos Transfer1 <running-cosmos>` is not currently supported on the DGX Spark.

 Troubleshooting
 ~~~~~~~~~~~~~~~